Qumulo/docs/hardware/supermicro-a-plus-wio-1114s-wn10rt/replacing-hardware-components.md

 ## To Replace a Power Supply Unit (PSU)
-The two hot-swap PSUs are located at the front of your Supermicro 1114S chassis.
+The two hot-swap PSUs are located at the front of your {{site.sm1114s}} chassis.
 If either of the two PSUs fails, the other PSU takes on the full load and lets the node continue operating without interruption.

 When a PSU fails, the **Info** LED at the front of the node begins to blink red every four seconds.
 In addition, the failure LED on the PSU at the back of the node lights up.